 In some urban areas, the incidence of post-traumatic stress disorder (PTSD) among young people rivals that of the military.
 Add to this the fact that a sizable percentage of people incarcerated in American prisons have untreated mental illness.
 With this in mind, McLean is bringing its expertise in cognitive behavior therapy (CBT)—a gold standard treatment for depression, anxiety, and trauma—to reduce violence risk factors in young people.

-“To what extent can you apply a medical model to interrupt the cycles of trauma and violence in our cities?” asked Chief Scientific Officer Kerry J. Ressler, MD, PhD, who is also chief of McLean’s Center of Excellence in Depression and Anxiety Disorders.
+“To what extent can you apply a medical model to interrupt the cycles of trauma and violence in our cities?” asked Chief Scientific Officer Kerry J. Ressler, MD, PhD, who is also chief of McLean’s Division of Depression and Anxiety Disorders.
 “Most historical approaches to stopping violence have not taken mental health into account, yet we know the burden of trauma, mental illness, and substance use disorder is huge.”

 That’s where a new collaboration between McLean and Roca comes in—a partnership generously supported by the Bank of America Charitable Foundation.
 Roca, a 30-year-old nonprofit, helps young adults ages 17 to 24 leave the streets, find work, and, for some, develop better parenting skills.
 Since 2014, Roca has been teaching clients CBT as a survival tool.
 CBT is an evidence-based treatment that helps people reframe their thinking and react to challenging situations in more constructive ways.
 Teaming up with McLean will enable Roca, which works in several Massachusetts cities as well as Baltimore, Maryland, to study the effectiveness of its CBT work, refine and deepen it, and share their expertise with other organizations.

 CBT as Game Changer